-AP ENGLISH LANGUAGE & COMPOSITION (2023-2024, every other year) Elective 11-12
+AP ENGLISH LANGUAGE & COMPOSITION (2023-2024, every other year)

 AP English Language and Composition is an introductory college-level composition course.
-Students cultivate their understanding of writing and rhetorical arguments through reading, analyzing, and writing texts as they explore topics like rhetorical situations, claims and evidence, reasoning and organization, and style.
+Students explore topics like rhetorical situations, claims and evidence, reasoning and organization, and style.
 We evaluate the rhetorical appeal as a vehicle of both persuasion and cultural learning.
 We learn to comprehend that writing is a universal medium throughout our shared histories.
 We examine how argument illustrates human values.
 We recognize the persistent presence of rhetorical structure throughout our worlds via both correct and incorrect rhetorical devices.
-We study fallacies and how they can expose incorrect manners of appeal that persuade based upon faulty premises.
+We study fallacies and how they can expose incorrect manners of appeal that pe their understanding of writing and rhetorical arguments through reading, analyzing, and writing texts based upon faulty premises.
 We understand how human lives demonstrate commonality of experience and shared motivations.
 We unpack how argumentative apparel can both unite and divide.
 Finally, we read with clarity and precision while also recognizing cultural relevance and rhetorical skill.
 All of this is evaluated through the expression of said ideas in the written word.

-AP ENGLISH LITERATURE & COMPOSITION (2024-2025, every other year) Elective 11-12
+AP ENGLISH LITERATURE & COMPOSITION (2024-2025, every other year)